This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 One of the main reasons for a compost tumbler not warming up could be its potential size and design.
 In that case, I wrote an article that goes through 10 of the best compost tumblers, which explains all the features and benefits of each and makes a top three recommendations.
 Check It Out Here!

 Having owned a compost tumbler myself, I found that not only was it difficult to get the heat up, but I also often ended up with a smelly, slimy mess or compost that didn’t break down.
-If this is your experience, make sure to read on as I provide you with 15 reasons why your compost tumbler is not heating up at home.
+If this is your experience, read on as I provide 15 reasons why your compost tumbler is not heating up at home.

 1. Lack of Insulation on your Compost Tumbler / Insulated Compost Bin